jimtough/pytest-and-api-testing/README.md

 * https://docs.pytest.org/en/stable/example/markers.html

+## lessons learned

+* Be VERY CAREFUL about using the PyCharm "Refactor... -> Rename..." feature.
+I accidentally replaced code in imported public modules!

 ## quick notes

 * It appears that `pytest.ini` must be in the current ~~directory~~ module when you call `pytest`, otherwise it will be ignored